Specifying the problem

 use diffsol::OdeBuilder;

-use diffsol::{OdeEquations, NonLinearOp, Matrix, ConstantOp};
+use diffsol::{OdeEquations, NonLinearOp, NonLinearOpJacobian, Matrix, ConstantOp};

 type M = diffsol::SparseColMat<f64>;